jansche/open-engineering-orcas/README.md

 # OEEEO & friends, the Open Engineering Orcas
 You're at the Creative Commons home of OEEEO and their friends

 OEEEO is the mascot of Open Engineering at E.ON Digital Technology.
-OEEEO's pronouns are they/them.
+OEEEO's pronouns are they/them, they are non-binary.
 They are a majestic orca with a kind soul.
 OEEEO can kill sharks, but most of the time they decide to be calm and friendly to everyone.
-They own the superpower of being open to all, sometimes they show up 100% transparent.
+They own the superpower of being totally open, sometimes they "show up" in 100% transparency.
 You'll never know if they are around.
-BTW they are non-binary.
+A little bit spooky, to be honest.

 ![flushed face orca](https://github.com/jansche/open-engineering-orcas/assets/22521588/f2392697-3aa0-4de2-b2e1-0d099ae1d495)